-When we start out to do something with great, pure intentions, rest assured that life will try to block us in many ways.
-Recently after working on a thought process and having some real victory, I began to move toward a long-time goal.
-It seems like I no more than got started and I was bombarded with distractions, doubts, and unwanted thoughts.
-At first, I was overwhelmed, even distracted for a bit, then I realized something.
-When we start to move toward something great, a sure sign that we’re on the right track is being bombarded with challenges and blocks that we didn’t even know were there.
+When we start to do something with great, pure intentions, rest assured that life will try to block us in many ways.
+After working on a thought process and having some real victory, I recently began to move toward a long-time goal.
+It seems like I no more than got started, and distractions abounded doubts and unwanted thoughts.
+At first, I was overwhelmed, even distracted for a bit; then, I realized something.
+When we start to move toward something extraordinary, a sure sign that we’re on the right track is thoughts that deal with challenges and blocks that we didn’t even know were there.

-When we work with our kids on the concept of Standing Firm, we help them to persevere, to use their determination to hold fast until the storm passes.
-By realizing that the universe is working on our behalf in ways that we don’t realize, we encourage great things to happen to us.
-When we take a stand we let people know what our non-negotiables involve.
+When we work with our kids on the concept of Standing Firm, we help them persevere and use their determination to hold fast until the storm passes.
+By realizing that the universe is working on our behalf in ways that we don’t learn, we encourage great things to happen to us.
+When we take a stand, we let people know what our non-negotiables involve.

 Yours for Better Parenting,